 The FY 2003 Cost Report was the first in which detailed data on transportation costs and utilization were collected.
 These data were examined and large differences among providers in transportation costs were noted.
-However, due to problems with the detailed analysis of transportation costs was delayed pending availability of the FY 2004 Cost Reports.
+However, due to problems with the data reported the analysis of transportation costs was delayed.
 The quality of the transportation data did appear to be somewhat improved in the FY 2004 Cost Reports, although there were still some obvious problems.
-As a result of these problems the analysis of transportation costs was deferred until the FY 2005 Cost Reports became available.

 The survey forms and instructions were substantially revised for the FY 2005 survey to reduce any ambiguity as to what should be reported.
-Given the complexity of this issue, and the various ways in which transportation is provided, it may be necessary to perform a smaller focused survey of a sample of providers.
-Further work will be required before a report on transportation costs can be written.
+The FY 2006 Cost Report used the same forms as the FY 2005 Cost Report.
+While the data have improved over time, there are clearly inconsistencies in the ways in which the transportation cost data are being reported, so the results presented below should be interpreted with caution.
+This is particularly the case for results by region, where the number of providers included is often quite small.

-3 The median margin was calculated by first calculating the margin for each provider, then calculating the median of these margins.
+4 The median margin was calculated by first calculating the margin for each provider, then calculating the median of these margins.
 It is not calculated from the median revenue and median expense.